jozefcipa/novus/README.md

 ## How to use

-To start using Novus, run `novus init`.
+To start using Novus, run `novus init` to install the dependencies and create a configuration file.

-It creates a `novus.yml` configuration file that you can open in your editor and define your domains mapping.
+Next, open `novus.yml` in your editor to define your domain mapping.

 **Example configuration:**